 Knife Blades That Aren’t Great For Camping

-If there are certain blades that make the best camping knife then there have to be some blades out there to avoid, too!
+If certain blades make the best camping knife, then there have to be some blades out there to avoid, too!
 Well, we have a few of them listed below.

-The spearpoint is very similar to a dagger in that both sides are sharp so the knife is harder to handle and manage for things like carving tasks.
-It is a blade that you cannot use to baton wood and is even really tricky to process tinder.
+The spearpoint is very similar to a dagger in that both sides are sharp, so the knife is harder to handle and manage for things like carving tasks.
+It is a blade you cannot use to baton wood and is even tricky to process tinder.

-While we have offered up our picks, and even a stringent criterion for you to stick to, this is about your preference.
+While we have offered up our picks and a stringent criterion for you to stick to, this is about your preference.
 You should have the knife that you favor most at your side.
-If it is a knife that you are comfortable with then it is the right knife to carry.
+If it is a knife that you are comfortable with, then it is the right knife to carry.